projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-ioc-virt.rst

 Wakeup Reason
 +++++++++++++

-The wakeup reasons command contains a bit mask of all reasons, which is currently keeping the SoC/IOC active.
+The wakeup reasons command contains a bitmask of all reasons that are keeping the SoC/IOC active.
 The SoC itself also has a wakeup reason, which allows the SoC to keep the IOC active.
 The wakeup reasons should be sent every 1000 ms by the IOC.